aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/text-processing/remove-characters/_index.md

 A comprehensive set of tools for cleaning text content within selected cells.
 The API removes specific characters, predefined character sets, or substrings, ensuring that worksheet text is standardized and free from unwanted symbols.

+**Prerequisites**

+- An active Aspose Cloud account.
+- A valid JWT access token obtained as described in the authentication guide.
+- The Excel file must be uploaded to storage before calling this endpoint.
+- Supported file formats include `.xlsx`, `.xls`, `.xlsm`, and other common Excel types.

 ```http
 POST https://api.aspose.cloud/v3.0/cells/removecharacters